BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FPU.md

 where `FMA` is expanded into five instructions: `FPMI_LOAD_XY_MUL`, `FPMI_ADD_SWAP`, `FPMI_ADD_SHIFT`, `FPMI_ADD_ADD`, `FPMI_ADD_NORM`.

-The micro-program ROM is generated in an `initial` block.
+The micro-program ROM is generated in an `initial` block, executed by Verilog (no circuitry is created for that, the result is just the initialization of the ROM).
+The nice thing is that we can do loops to generate the same content several times and tests to chose the content of the ROM based on options.
 Here is the extract that corresponds to `FDIV`:
 ```
    integer I;    // current ROM location in initialization
    integer iter; // iteration variable for Newton-Raphson (FDIV,FSQRT)
+   reg [6:0] fpmi_ROM[0:82];

    initial begin
        I = 0;
          .